 Leadership: In Leadership students will learn how to be better leaders.
 Lessons are focused on building the skills of honesty, selflessness, kindness, respect, forgiveness, commitment, and humility.
 Character Dares are used to put the leadership skills taught into action.
 Using a wide variety of teaching methods (games, activities, videos, group interaction, etc.), students will learn all the ins and outs of being a better leader.
-Students will run rallies, publicize events, run the student store, run intramurals, etc. Students must have 1 signature from a teacher, who will be contacted for a recommendation.
+Students will run rallies, publicize events, run the student store, run intramurals, etc. You must fill out a quick application to be eligible for this course.
+Your teacher or teachers will be contacted for a recommendation.